chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 - **Small File** - a file < 100 MB in size.
 - **Large File** - a file > 100 MB in size.
 - **Collection** - a collection of datasets uploaded and published by a user.
-- **Submission** - a collection that is going through the publishing process.

 ## Problem Statement | Background

 One of the primary goals of the DP is to allow users to upload their own files.
 These files consist of datasets.
 These datasets can vary in size from a few MB to several GB.
 Users can provide a shared link from their DropBox that is used to upload directly to S3.

-This specification does not cover the validation of the data or the process for a user to complete a submission.

 ## Product Requirements